Italy for First-Timers: How to Plan the Ideal 1, 2, or 3-Week Itinerary

 • Full day: Colosseum, Ancient Rome, Pantheon, Spanish Steps, Trevi Fountain

-• Full day: Vatican Museum, St. Peter’s Basillica, Sightseeing bus tour or walking tour
+• Full day: Vatican Museums, St. Peter’s Basilica, sightseeing bus tour or guided walking tour

 >>>Rome prices and travel tips